 Get more out of your lunch break by going to the gym.

-At some point in our careers, many of us make a vow to visit the gym more often.
+At some point in our lives, many of us make a vow to visit the gym more often.
 It could be a New Year’s resolution, a plan for reducing stress, or just an urge to get into shape.
 But for those who have families or other major obligations after work, that plan to make exercise a regular part of the day can often slip through the cracks.
 Soon, the gym membership that you signed up for with the best of intentions becomes just another line item on your monthly credit card bill.

 Going to the gym at lunchtime can be an ideal solution.
 It gets you out of the office, keeps you from eating at your desk, takes place at a time when most people are full of energy, and can often provide a great energy boost, improving focus for the remainder of the workday.
 Here are a few tips to get a lunchtime gym schedule going: